Jeremy Bonomo

-A native of Pelham and graduate of Southern New Hampshire University, Jeremy M. Bonomo is an American soccer coach who currently coaches the Northeastern Huskies men's soccer team.
-He is going on his 2nd season as the head coach of Northeastern.
-He is hired as the 8th head coach in the history of Northeastern's men's soccer program.
-Bonomo had previously coached the Green Bay Phoenix, the University of Wisconsin-Green Bay.
-His teams won the Horizon League title in 2023.
-He led his squad to the NCAA Division I Soccer Tournament in 2023.
+A native of Pelham, New Hampshire, and a graduate of Southern New Hampshire University, Jeremy M. Bonomo is an American soccer coach who currently leads the Northeastern Huskies men's soccer team.
+Hired in February 2024 as the eighth coach in the program's history, he enters the 2026 campaign as his third season at the helm.
+Before arriving at Northeastern, Bonomo spent nine seasons in charge of the University of Wisconsin-Green Bay, where he guided the team to the 2023 Horizon League title and an appearance in the NCAA Division I Men's Soccer Tournament that same year.

-Bonomo worked as an assistant coach for Southern New Hampshire University and University of Cincinnati for five years.
-Bonomo played soccer at Southern New Hampshire University, graduating in 2002 with a Bachelor of Science in Business Administration.
-At Southern New Hampshire, he earned two league championships.

-He holds United States Soccer Federation `A' License.
+He played his college soccer at Southern New Hampshire University, graduating in 2002 with a Bachelor of Science in Business Administration and later earning an MBA, all while helping the team capture two league championships during his playing days.
+He holds a United States Soccer Federation 'A' License.